-Final Exam: There is no cumulative final exam, but there is an Exam 3.
-Exam 3 is primarily a unit exam and will be due during finals week.
-It will cover the Baroque Period and, only if necessary, any topics that need further attention from the first two exams.
+Final Exam: There is no cumulative final exam, but there is cumulative essay.
+Exam 6 is primarily a unit exam and will be due during finals week.
+It will cover the Modern Era and, only if necessary, any topics that need further attention from the first two exams.
 It will follow the same format as the earlier exams.
+The cumulative essay will ask students to answer a prompt that integrates materials across the entire semester.
 (GE-H Content and Critical Thinking SLOs)